cse110-sp21-group24/cse110-sp21-group24/admin/end-user-doc.md

 ![Collection](images/onboard/onboard-collection.PNG)

 Collections allow user to keep track of custom items.
-After clicking the pencil tool on the right, they can add their own collection and keep track of anything they would like to.
+After clicking the pencil tool on the right, type in the name of the new list on the shown line and press enter.
+They can add their own collection and keep track of anything they would like to.
 For example, they might want to add a collection for fitness or sleep tracking.

 ## Settings

 ![Settings](images/onboard/onboard-settings.PNG)

 From the settings, the user can see their current color theme for the application.
+The user can upload an image to change the color palette of the entire application.

 ![Settings Palette Changed](images/onboard/onboard-settings-change.PNG)